bbangert/velruse/docs/index.rst

 * **Normalize identity information** from varying provider sources (OpenID, Google, Facebook, etc.) to `Portable Contacts`_.

 * **Simplify complex authentication protocols** by providing a simple consistent API

 * **Provide extension points for other authentication systems**, write your own auth provider to handle `CAS`_, `LDAP`_, and use it with ease

 * **Integrate with most web applications** regardless of the language used to write the website

+Velruse aims to simplify authenticating a user.
+It provides :term:`auth provider`'s that handle authenticating to a variety of identity providers with multiple authentication schemes (LDAP, SAML, etc.).
+Eventually, Velruse will include widgets similar to `RPXNow`_ that allow one to customize a login/registration widget so that a website user can select a preferred identity provider to use to sign-in.
+In the mean-time, effort is focused on increasing the available :term:`auth provider`'s for the commonly used authentication schemes and identity providers (Facebook, Google, OpenID, etc).
+Unlike other authentication libraries for use with web applications, a website using Velruse for authentication **does not have to be written in any particular language**.

 Contents: